Kids World-Cooking Camp

 About This Class

 By the end of the week your kids will be comfortable with ingredients and dishes inspired by Northern California, Southeast Asia, Mexico, Italy, and France.
-Where better to learn the basics of making amazing pastries than in the professional kitchen of San Francisco Cooking School?
+What better way to learn the basics of making delicious food than in the gorgeous professional kitchen at San Francisco Cooking School?

 Day 1: Northern California